 My rolling stone gathers no moss.
 Right now, I am collaborating on several projects, all of which revolve around my central research interests in human adaptations to landscape change.

-- KENYA: I am collaborating with the National Museums of Kenya on a project looking at how humans responded to changes in lake levels of Lake Turkana during the Quaternary.
-In Summer 2016, I will be working with Steve Forman (Baylor University) and David Braun (George Washington University) at the Koobi Fora Field School to identify and date relict Pleistocene beaches.
+- KENYA: My PhD research took place in Tsavo East National Park, Kenya on a series of Pastoral Neolithic sites next to the Galana River.
+More recently, I recently collaborated with the National Museums of Kenya on a project looking at how humans responded to changes in lake levels of Lake Turkana during the Quaternary.
 My wife, Kristina Dziedzic Wright and I are also spearheading an initiative to digitize all of the records in order to streamline museum access to their collections.

-- MALAWI: I have been collaborating with Jessica Thompson (Emory University) looking at Middle Stone Age (300,000-30,000 years BP) sites in northern Malawi (http://memsap.org).
-We are connecting how hominids accessed resources within the framework of long-term environmental change.
-My participation focuses on reconstructing the depositional context in which site formation processes were occurring.
+- MALAWI: I have been collaborating with Jessica Thompson (Yale University) looking at Middle Stone Age (300,000-30,000 years BP) sites in northern Malawi (http://memsap.org).
+In that project, we have been connecting how hominids accessed resources within the framework of long-term environmental change.
+My participation focused on reconstructing the depositional context in which site formation processes were occurring.
+More recently, we have revised our focus in a new project, Malawi Ancient Lifeways and Peoples Project, in the Kasitu (north-central) region.
 I am also collecting the OSL samples and working with the Korean Basic Research Institute to produce an age model for the sites.

 - ARIZONA: I am collaborating with the Cultural Resource Management Program and the Department of Environmental Quality on the Gila River Indian Community (GRIC) on a project called “The Archaeology of Dust.”
 We are identifying sources of dust pollution on the GRIC and looking at how people of the past (Huhugam) mitigated the effects of dust.
 Our new project involves reconstructing the introduction of Valley Fever (Coccidioidomycosis) into the Phoenix Basin.

-- CAMEROON: Scott MacEachern (Bowdoin College), Jean-Marie Datouang Djoussou (University of Québec) and I have been collaborating in northern Cameroon, presently in the Benue River Valley to understand Iron Age settlement and mound formation processes.
-Fieldwork was completed in summer 2014 and my graduate student, Jungyu Choi, recently finished running OSL ages on the sites at the Korean Basic Science Institute under the tutelage of Jeong-Heon Choi.
+- CAMEROON: Scott MacEachern (Duke Kunshan University), Jean-Marie Datouang Djoussou (University of Québec) and I have been collaborating in northern Cameroon, presently in the Benoué River Valley to understand Iron Age settlement and mound formation processes.
+Fieldwork was completed in summer 2014 and my former graduate student, Jungyu Choi, ran the OSL ages on the sites at the Korean Basic Science Institute under the tutelage of Jeong-Heon Choi.
+Scott and I are going back to the Benoué River region in the summer of 2020 to further explore connections between humans and the environments they inhabit.

 - KOREA: I am co-PI for a large research project headed by Jangsuk Kim (Seoul National University) to regenerate and recalibrate radiocarbon ages across the Korean Peninsula to look at diachronic changes in demography.
-We are in the second year of the 3-year grant and have begun by looking at potential for systematic and random errors in radiocarbon dating.
-We will then statistically reevaluate the orthodox model of “pulsed” populating of Korea since the Pleistocene.
+We have recently completed 3-year grant and have been looking at potential for systematic and random errors in radiocarbon dating.
+We are in the process of statistically reevaluating the orthodox model of “pulsed” populating of Korea since the Pleistocene.

 - BRAZIL: I am PI on a project collaborating with colleagues from Middle Tennessee State University (USA) and the Museu Paraense Emílio Goeldi (Brazil) investigating the origins and evolution of agricultural systems near the mouth of the Amazon River.
-Along with my graduate student, Jungyu Choi, we will be using OSL and radiocarbon to date the formation of terra preta soils and stable isotope geochemistry will be conducted at Seoul National University to reconstruct vegetation and climatic conditions on the soils.
-The research will take place in June-July 2016.
+Along with my former graduate student, Jungyu Choi, we are using OSL and radiocarbon to date the formation of terra preta soils and stable isotope geochemistry were conducted at Seoul National University to reconstruct vegetation and climatic conditions on the soils.
+Research took place in 2016 and 2018 and we are in the process of writing up and publishing the results.